Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 Unfortunately, beardies are notorious for not being big water drinkers.

 In the wild, beardies are used to flowing water from rivers and streams, and in captivity, they seem to lose interest in still water.

-You will need to change the water several times a day since it will quickly become dirty.
+You will need to change the water several times daily since it will quickly become dirty.

 Another way to keep your beardie hydrated is to give it a bath in warm water several times during the week.

-The bath only needs to last around 30 minutes, which will provide your beardie enough time to hydrate itself.
+The bath only needs to last around 30 minutes, giving your beardie enough time to hydrate itself.

 Be sure to keep the water warm, and add more warm water when it is needed.

 Water is even more critical to prevent dehydration when a bearded dragon is sick.